Axeln78/Transferability-of-spectral-gnns/README.md

 ## Repository structure
     .
     ├── Benchmark-gnn/
-        ├── Configs file        # Containing the configuration for the model for each task ├── Data/
+        ├── configs/             # Files containing the configuration for the models for each task ├── data/
             ├──  Molecules
             └──  SBMS
-        ├── Layers              # Definition of the ChebNet layer ├── nets                # Definition of the structure of the NNs for each model ├── train               # Trainig script for each task └── scripts             # Sets of scripts to run individually eachtask ├── OGB/
+        ├── layers/              # Definition of the ChebNet layer ├── nets/                # Definition of the structure of the NNs for each model ├── train/               # Trainig script for each task └── scripts              # Sets of scripts to run individually each task ├── OGB/
         ├── Dataset/
         ├── gnn_dgl.py           # Model definiton
         └── main_dgl.py          # Model training anf testing script
-    ├── LICENSE
+    ├── environment files        # Yml files used to set up the environment ├── LICENSE
     └── README.md